nadethoughts/Aetheria/World/Characters/Elanil.md

   - Can be aloof and detached
   - Sometimes overly analytical, lacking empathy

-### Worldview
-Elanil believes in the pursuit of knowledge as the highest goal.
-She sees the world through a lens of logic and reason, often seeking to understand the underlying principles governing reality.
-Though she values peace and harmony, she prioritizes the search for truth above all else.

 ## Role in the Community
 Elanil serves as the community’s foremost mage and scholar.
 She provides magical support, conducts research, and offers counsel on arcane matters.
 Her extensive knowledge makes her an invaluable resource, especially in understanding and countering magical threats.

-## Goals and Aspirations
-Elanil is driven by the desire to uncover lost knowledge and arcane secrets, particularly those lost during the Flaming Retribution.
-She aims to restore the magical heritage of her people and unlock new realms of understanding in the arcane arts.

 ## Relationships